AnarvaKamdar1/AnarvaKamdar1/README.md

 ### 🔬 [SciVerify — Scientific Claim Verification using RAG](https://github.com/AnarvaKamdar1/SciVerify-Scientific-Claim-Verification-using-RAG)

-A scientific claim verification pipeline combining **BM25 retrieval, hybrid cross-encoder reranking, BioBERT verification, and citation-grounded RAG explanations**.
+A scientific claim verification pipeline designed to retrieve relevant evidence and determine whether a claim is supported by the literature.
+It combines BM25 retrieval, cross-encoder reranking, BioBERT-based verification, and citation-grounded RAG to produce evidence-backed explanations rather than relying solely on generative outputs.

-`RAG` `Information Retrieval` `Biomedical NLP` `Transformers`

 ### 🏥 [Clinical Counterfactual Risk Explorer](https://github.com/AnarvaKamdar1/Clinical-Counterfactual-Risk-Explorer)

-An interpretable clinical risk prediction system using **latent representations, kNN-based prototype retrieval, SHAP explanations, and counterfactual analysis**.
+An interpretable clinical risk prediction system that goes beyond a single prediction by identifying similar patient prototypes and explaining why a prediction was made.
+It combines latent representations, kNN prototype retrieval, SHAP explanations, and counterfactual analysis to study both model behaviour and how individual predictions could change under different feature values.

-`Explainable AI` `Counterfactuals` `Tabular ML`

 ### 🛡️ [SOC Analyst Assistant](https://github.com/AnarvaKamdar1/SOC-Analyst-Assistant)

-An ML-assisted security analytics project exploring **ensemble models, deep learning, evidence fusion, MITRE ATT&CK grounding, and LLM-generated incident reports**.
+An ML-assisted security analytics system for supporting the investigation of suspicious events and generating structured incident reports.
+The project explores ensemble models, deep learning, evidence fusion, MITRE ATT&CK grounding, and LLM-based reasoning to connect model predictions with security context and supporting evidence.

-`Cybersecurity` `Machine Learning` `Security Analytics`

 ### ⚡ [Rate Limiter Simulator](https://github.com/AnarvaKamdar1/Rate-Limiter-Simulator)

-A Monte Carlo simulation framework for comparing rate-limiting algorithms under different traffic patterns, distributed-system conditions, and failure scenarios.

-`Rate Limiting` `Systems Simulation` `Monte Carlo` `Performance Analysis`
+A simulation framework for studying how different rate-limiting strategies behave under varying workloads and system conditions.
+It compares Sliding Window, Token Bucket, and Leaky Bucket approaches across constant, Poisson, and ramp traffic while evaluating throughput, rejection rate, P95 latency, fairness, and rate-limit overshoot in local and distributed settings.

 ### ⚙️ [Dynamic Server Autoscaling Simulator](https://github.com/AnarvaKamdar1/Dynamic-Server-AutoScaling-Simulator)

-An event-driven **M/M/c queueing simulator** for studying dynamic server autoscaling under changing workloads.
-It compares static provisioning with different threshold-based scaling policies using **Monte Carlo experiments** and looks at the trade-off between **latency and server-hours**.
+An event-driven M/M/c queueing simulator for studying how server capacity should adapt to changing workloads.
+It evaluates static provisioning against threshold-based autoscaling policies using Monte Carlo experiments, focusing on the trade-off between request latency, resource utilization, and server-hours.

-`Queueing Theory` `Discrete-Event Simulation` `Autoscaling` `Monte Carlo`

 ### 🚗 [Lightweight Perception Models for Autonomous Driving](https://github.com/AnarvaKamdar1/Lightweight-Perception-Models-for-Autonomous-Driving)

-A segmentation-based computer vision project exploring lightweight perception models for autonomous driving.
+A computer vision project exploring lightweight semantic segmentation models for autonomous-driving perception.
+The project focuses on reducing model complexity while maintaining useful segmentation performance, highlighting the trade-off between model efficiency and perception accuracy for resource-constrained deployment.

-`Computer Vision` `Semantic Segmentation`

 ### 💳 [Explainable Black-Box SVM for Financial Risk Prediction](https://github.com/AnarvaKamdar1/Explainable-Black-Box-SVM-Model-for-Financial-Risk-Prediction)

-An interpretable credit-risk prediction project using an **RBF-SVM** together with a custom SHAP-based approach for explaining model predictions.

-`SVM` `Explainable AI` `Financial Risk`
+An interpretable financial risk prediction system built around an RBF-SVM, where the underlying model is treated as a black box and explained through a custom SHAP-based approach.
+The project focuses on making nonlinear credit-risk predictions more understandable by connecting individual predictions to the feature contributions behind them.

 ## Technical Stack